This recipe for Cuban Pumpkin Flan (Flan de Calabasa) is based on a classic Cuban recipe that uses fresh pumpkin mixed in a creamy custard.

 Then, pour melted caramel into a baking dish, scrape out the extra caramel with a silicon spatula, and swirl caramel in the dish to coat the sides about 1/3 of the way up.
 (Note: I used my CorningWare 2.5 quart French White Baking Dish for this recipe.)

-Then add plenty of spice to bring out the delicious pumpkin overtones.
+Then add plenty of fall spice (like cinnamon) to bring out the delicious pumpkin overtones.
 And, blend away.

-Finally, pop the flan in the oven and bake it low and slow in a bain marie (water bath).
+Finally, pour the custard batter in the baking dish, place this in the oven, and bake it low and slow in a bain marie (water bath).

 You’ll know it’s cooked through when a knife or long toothpick comes out clean.
 Internal temperature, if you’re using a thermometer should read approximately 181 degrees F in the center of the flan.

-It’s highly recommended that you chill the flan overnight.
-Be sure to cover it well.
+It’s highly recommended that you chill the flan overnight to allow it to set properly.
+And, be sure to cover it well.

-The next day you will invert the flan.
+The next day invert the flan.
 Use a larger sided dish for doing this process.
 (Note: I’m using my CorningWare French White Round Quiche Pan.)
 It fits nicely around my baking dish.

 Flip carefully.
 And, whola!
 You have a beautiful flan.

-As you can see, this Cuban Pumpkin Flan is definitely a wow factor for any family gathering.
+As you can see, this Cuban Pumpkin Flan offers a definite a wow factor for any family gathering.

-Cut as you would a pie and serve immediately.
+All you have to do to serve is cut as you would any pie and serve immediately.
 Enjoy!

 **Recipe Link for roasting a baking pumpkin can be found HERE.